Astro-Hy/tde-thesis-repo/README.md

 initial = [xi1,xi2,broad,angi,z]
 fitted = dict(zip(fitted_labels,initial))
 ```
-The likelihood functions also require the observed wavelength array as aninput.
+The likelihood functions also require the observed wavelength array as an input.
 The observed wavelength is converted to the rest wavelength using the redshift parameter in the likelihood functions.
 The observed flux (in any units) and flux errors corresponding to the wavelength array are also required.
 Make sure to trim the wavelength and flux arrays so they only contain the region around H alpha.In the below example, the spectrum file contains 3 columns: observed wavelength (Angstroms), flux (after continuum subtraction with ppxf) and the flux errors.
 ```
+from diskfit import utils
 fn = 'data/ZTF18aahiqst_subtracted.txt'
 wl,flux,fluxerr = utils.readspec(fn)
 z = 0.0745 # Redshift